redhat-cip/dci-openshift-agent/README.md

 # Path on the jumpbox
 #disconnected_registry_mirrors_file=/path/to/trust-bundle.yml
 # Path on the jumpbox, must have enough space to hold your qcow images
+# Please set setype to container_file_t if you create this folder manually
+# sudo /usr/bin/chcon -t container_file_t /path/to/qcow/cache
 #provision_cache_store="/path/to/qcow/cache"
 # Registry host that will mirror all container images
 #local_registry_host=local-registry